RogueRope/docs/content/docs/main/cancellation.md

 toc: true
 ---

-## Corona Cancellation
+## Cancellation

-Let's start by addressing the elephant in the room: if the event is not legal under Belgian or local laws, it shall not take place.
+If the event is not legal under Belgian or local laws (covid waves/Putin/ ...), it shall not take place.
 Furthermore, in this case, everyone will receive a **full refunds** for all costs \(tickets, drink vouchers\) there are no hidden fees deducted.
 If you paid X euro's, we'll send you your X euro's back via bank transfer.

 If you are living in a foreign country, and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a full refund.